Jared Kushner dodges questions on Mar-a-Lago raid in Fox interview

 Jared Kushner dodges questions on Mar-a-Lago raid in Fox interview: ‘I am not familiar’

-Related video: Trump sues US government over FBI search of Florida home

-Jared Kushner dodged questions on the Mar-a-Lago raid during an appearance on Fox & Friends Fox.
+Jared Kushner dodged questions on the Mar-a-Lago raid during an appearance on Fox & Friends.

-The former advisor to ex-President Donald Trump said he was “just as shocked as most people were” by the FBI raid on Mr Trump’s Florida residence earlier this month.
+The former adviser to ex-President Donald Trump said on Tuesday that he was “just as shocked as most people were” by the FBI raid on Mr Trump’s Florida residence earlier this month.

-It’s been reported that Mr Trump had more than 300 classified documents at the private club.
+Mr Trump had more than 300 classified documents at the private club, according to The New York Times.

 “Why would the former president have that many classified things at Mar-a-Lago?” host Steve Doocy asked Mr Kushner on Tuesday.